Albin0208/SocialApp/lab2/README.md

 # Lab-2 Tweeeter API

 Simple API for Tweeeter application.
+The API is built on Specification 1 on the course-site

 ## Prerequisites